Why searching for a Senior Executive requires a different approach

 When entering the market with a new opportunity, my experience is that when applying the communication tools commonly used at junior and medior level, like online advertising, social media and newsletters, the response is fine from a quantitative perspective.
 However, in the senior segment of the market, many potential candidates will not see this communication and respond.
 So more active direct search is necessary.
 Applying this recruitment tool has, by the way, become more common in the medior and junior market segment in recent years.

 For me and my colleagues, all assignments are equally important.
 When you are a client and trust us to do a proper search, we should do so.
-Regardless the seniority of the searched candidate.
+Regardless of the seniority of the searched candidate.
 And for you, treasury job seeker, after house and relation decisions, the ones about work are one of the most important life decisions there are.
 So give us a call when the time is right and me specifically when you are active in the senior part of the treasury labour market.
 We will be there.

 Pieter de Kiewit